Published March 2019

 This version of the guide is a public consultation document.
-The consultation period will be open from 27 February to 30 June 2019.
+The consultation period will be open from 27 February to 30 September 2019 (extended from June 2019).
 Feedback will be reviewed by members of the Principles for Sustainable Insurance project team.
-Interested parties can send their feedback for consideration to firstname.lastname@example.org or by completing our online consultation here.
+Interested parties can send their feedback for consideration to email@example.com or by completing our online consultation here.
 The first edition of the guide will be published in December 2019; it is intended to be iterative, seeking regular feedback and updates on a yearly basis.

 The guide is a result of a multi-year initiative co-led by UNEP FI’s Principles for Sustainable Insurance and leading insurer, Allianz, and was launched in in Munich in February 2019 at a joint UNEP FI-Allianz event, Insuring for Sustainable Development: Raising the industry’s ambition.